 To counter the increase in quality, brand protection strategies must be able to evolve alongside online threats.
 Companies invest time, money and resources to build their brand online, so it’s only natural that businesses protect some of their most valuable resources.

-New, sophisticated software that utilises machine learning and image detection technology is able to scour all corners of the internet, identify infringements and present and prevent damaging threats to brands.
+New, sophisticated software that utilizes machine learning and image detection technology is able to scour all corners of the internet, identify infringements and present and prevent damaging threats to brands.
 This increased automation has rapidly increased the time taken to spot fakes and take them down, helping brands protect themselves against lost sales, brand dilution, and damage to reputation.

-More investment in brand protection needed
+More investment in brand protection is needed

 In the short-term, companies will remain focused on optimising their e-commerce channels as online sales continue to prove their worth.
 But as the production of fake goods shows no signs of slowing down, brands will also need to pay attention to long-term damage caused by the rise in counterfeits available to consumers.